-Kananaskis Country is one of my favourite places in winter to go snowshoeing and cross-country skiing.
-Even though it’s easy to do these things as a day trip from Calgary, it’s way more fun if you can stay overnight in the area so you can take advantage of all the activities – without a 90 minute drive in each direction.
+The Hogarth Lakes snowshoe trail in Kananaskis Country is a great one to do if you just have half a day.
+Even though it’s easy to do it as a day trip from Calgary, it’s way more fun if you can stay overnight in the area so you can take advantage of some of the other trails – without a 90 minute drive in each direction.

 If you’re looking for a short, easy, family-friendly snowshoeing outing the Hogarth Lakes Loop snowshoe trail sure fits the bill.
 You can knock the 4.5 kilometres off in just over an hour if you’re fast, and in a couple of hours if you’re moving at a family-friendly pace.